Megalit7/rsschool-cv/cv.md

 #### Skills:
-He worked for many years as a system administrator. independently studied:
+Worked for many years as a system administrator. independently studied:
 * python,
 * html,
 * css.